-The PSD Mental Health team provides intervention as early as possible to help students in immediate crisis.
-The team routinely trains staff, students and parents in the QPR Suicide Prevention Training method to help school communities identify and help people who may be at risk for suicide.
+PSD mental health service professionals (counselors, mental health specialists, social workers, and psychologists) provide prevention services in schools and intervention as early as possible to help students in immediate crisis.
+The PSD Mental Health team routinely trains staff and students in the QPR Suicide Prevention Training method to help school communities identify and help people who may be at risk for suicide.

-If a mental health specialist is contacted about a student expressing suicidal thoughts or experiencing another immediate crisis that involves their safety, parents are contacted immediately and included while a plan and team of support are organized for the student.
+If a mental health service professional is contacted about a student expressing suicidal thoughts or experiencing another immediate crisis that involves their safety, parents are contacted and included while a plan and team of support are organized for the student.

 Warning signs that may signal an issue: